Kytabyte/CCC/README.md

 Test data could be found [here](https://cemc.uwaterloo.ca/contests/past_contests.html).

+I put my data into `${year}/data/` folder.
+My following examples are based on this assumption.

 ### DMOJ

 [DMOJ](https://dmoj.ca/problems/?search=CCC) has a mirror of CCC grader's test cases on all CCC problems.